 Mined Land Financial Security Information

+As a condition precedent to the issuance of a mining permit, each applicant shall furnish financial security, as described below, which is conditioned upon conformance with the applicant's mined land-use plan.
 The applicant will be informed of the amount of the obligation during the application review process.
 No financial security should be sent in with the application.

-- Surety Bond (PDF) (11 KB) - A surety bond may be used to satisfy the financial security requirements.
+- Surety Bond (PDF) (64 KB) - A surety bond may be used to satisfy the financial security requirements.

 The Adobe Acrobat version of the Surety Bond can be completed on-line and printed for signing and submitted to the Division.

-- Irrevocable Letter of Credit A letter of credit submitted under financial institution letterhead may be used to satisfy the financial security requirement.
+- Irrevocable Letter of Credit - A letter of credit submitted under financial institution letterhead may be used to satisfy the financial security requirement.
 The letter of credit must be established in the name of The New York State Department of Environmental Conservation.

-- Certificate of Deposit A certificate of deposit may be used to satisfy the financial security requirement if it is assigned to The New York State Department of Environmental Conservation, by using the Assignment of Certificate of Deposit Form.
+- Certificate of Deposit - A certificate of deposit may be used to satisfy the financial security requirement if it is assigned to The New York State Department of Environmental Conservation, by using the Assignment of Certificate of Deposit Form.
 The certificate must be held by the issuing institution and a copy of the assignment letter attached to it.
 Any interest or dividends are the sole property of the principal (permittee).